 Convertible note payable in the amount of \$50,000 to Whalehaven Capital Fund, Ltd. ("Whalehaven Capital") dated February 25, 2005.
 We did not meet certain of our obligations under the loan documents relating to this issuance.
 These lapses include not reserving the requisites numbers of treasury shares, selling subsequent securities without offering a right of first refusal, not complying with reporting obligations, not having our common shares quoted on the OTC:BB and not timely registering certain securities.
 This note is in technical default as of May 16, 2005.
 The note originally carried interest at the rate of 8% per annum, and was due in Full on February 24, 2007.
 Upon default, the note's interest rate increased to 15% per annum, and the note became due immediately.
-The note is convertible into common stock of the Company at a conversion of \$0.005 per share (post-reverse split).
+The note is convertible into common stock of the Company at a conversion of \$0.005 per share (postreverse split).
 A beneficial conversion feature in the amount of \$50,000 was recorded as a discount to the note, and was amortized to interest expense during the three months ended March 31, 2005.
 Accrued interest is convertible into common stock of the Company at a price of \$0.005 per share (post-reverse split).
-During the twelve months ended December 31, 2006, \$10,000 of principal and \$589 of accrued interest into shares of common stock.
-Interest in the amount of \$1,497 and \$1,480 was accrued on this note during the three months ended March 31, 2008 and 2007, respectively.
-This note is in default at March 31, 2008.
+During the twelve months ended December 31, 2006, \$5,000 of principal was converted into common stock.
+During the twelve months ended December 31, 2006 the holder of the note converted \$5,000 of principal and \$589 of accrued interest into This note is in default at September 30, 2006 and 2005.
+Interest in the amount of shares of common stock. \$1,480, and \$1,849 was accrued on this note during the three months ended March 31, 2007 and 2006, respectively.
+This note is in default at March 31, 2007.